Menu

 Mediating Before The Divorce

-If you choose to go through mediation before filing for divorce in California, it will open the option of an uncontested divorce.
-A mediator can help you work through the problem areas you and your spouse cannot agree on.
+Going through mediation before filing for divorce in California will open the option of an uncontested divorce.
+A mediator can help you work through the problems you and your spouse cannot agree on.

 An uncontested divorce is easy and relatively quick.
-But more importantly, both parties are happy with the outcome without the need to involve lawyers.
+But more importantly, both parties are happy with the outcome without involving lawyers.

 Mediating During The Divorce

-A mediator may be needed to guide you through the tough issues like untangling the knotted circumstances of a couple’s finances and assets.
+A mediator may be needed to guide you through challenging issues like untangling the knotted circumstances of a couple’s finances and assets.

-If a couple has minor children and cannot agree on a parenting plan, it is California law for a mediator to be ordered by a judge to work out the child custody issues until the parenting plan is resolved.
+If a couple has minor children and cannot agree on a parenting plan, California law requires a judge to order a mediator to work out the child custody issues until the parenting plan is resolved.
 Parents lose the right to challenge the court’s custody orders if they do not participate in the court-ordered mediation.

 Mediating After The Divorce

 In most cases, especially couples with minor children, your relationship does not end after the divorce is settled.
-When one or both of you want to alter anything in the final dissolution judgment, post-divorce mediation can help you agree on changes and iron out disagreements along the way.
+When one or both of you want to alter anything in the final dissolution judgment, post-divorce mediation can help you agree on changes and iron out disagreements.

-Post-divorce mediations can solve common issues associated with divorces like custody or visitation orders, and the amounts of support children or spouses receive.
-Couples with children can also use mediation to negotiate and agree on terms of visitation requests by grandparents or stepparents.
+Post-divorce mediation can solve common issues associated with divorces, such as custody or visitation orders and the support children or spouses receive.
+Couples with children can also use mediation to negotiate and agree on the terms of visitation requests by grandparents or stepparents.

 Taking advantage of mediation has clear benefits, whether you use it before, during, or after the divorce.
 These benefits can include: